freckle/guides/haskell-style.md

 ### Module organization

-- Organize your exports by logical groups or progressive disclosure and use section headings
+- Organize your exports by logical groups or [progressive disclosure][progressive_disclosure] and use section headings

   Bad